oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Authorization.V1.md

 Property|Type|Description
 --------|----|-----------
-Description|String|
+Description|String|Description of the authorization method

 ## <a name="OpenIDConnect"></a>OpenIDConnect: [Authorization](#Authorization)

 Property|Type|Description
 --------|----|-----------
-*Description*|String|
-IssuerUrl|URL|Issuer location for the OpenID Provider.
-Configuration information can be obtained by appending /.well-known/openid-configuration to this Url.
+*Description*|String|Description of the authorization method IssuerUrl|URL|Issuer location for the OpenID Provider.
+Configuration information can be obtained by appending `/.well-known/openid-configuration` to this Url.

 ## <a name="Http"></a>Http: [Authorization](#Authorization)

 Property|Type|Description
 --------|----|-----------
-*Description*|String|
-Scheme|String|HTTP Authorization scheme to be used in the Authorization header, as per RFC7235.
-BearerFormat|String|Format of the bearer token.
+*Description*|String|Description of the authorization method Scheme|String|HTTP Authorization scheme to be used in the Authorization header, as per RFC7235 BearerFormat|String|Format of the bearer token

 ## <a name="OAuthAuthorization"></a>*OAuthAuthorization*: [Authorization](#Authorization)